 The Danyang-Kunshan Grand Bridge is the world’s longest bridge, spanning 102.4 miles (165 kilometers).
 The bridge is located on the rail line between Shanghai and Nanjing in Eastern China, and and cost approximately $8.5 million.
 The bridge employed 10,000 workers and took 4 years- time, completing in 2010.
 Danyang-Kunshan has held the Guinness World record title of “longest bridge in the world” since 2011.

 The Three Gorges Dam located in Hubei province, China is said to be the largest concrete dam in the world, containing 27.2×106 m3 (35.6×106 cubic yards) of concrete!
 With this record size, this power station’s installed capacity is also a record high.
 The project began in December of 1994, and opened in 2003, costing $37 billion to build.
 This power-generating dam also currently holds the title of, “heaviest concrete structure” (see number 8).

 The Gotthard Base Tunnel is the world’s longest and deepest traffic tunnel with a length of 57.09 km.
 The tunnel runs through the Alps in Switzerland, and is a component in one of the largest environmental protection projects in Europe.
 LafargeHolcim supplied 1.3 million m3 of high-tech concrete for various sections of the tunnel.

 8. Heaviest Concrete Structure

 Coming in for a second round is the Three Gorges Dam from Hubei province, China, holding the title of the world’s heaviest concrete structure, weighing in at 144,309,356,753.51 pounds… of concrete that is!
-The hydroelectric dam spans the Yangtze River and also holds the title, “largest concrete dam in the world”.
+The hydroelectric dam spans the Yangtze River making it the biggest concrete dam in the world.
 Talk about record breaking…

 9. Largest Concrete Producer